thespacedyevest/cursor-in-browser-unraid/README.md

 ### **• Important note :**

-Some buttons are not directly clickable in the UI.
-Log in button is part of those, to use these buttons you will need to copy the link (right click on them then copy) and open them in a new tab.
-Then follow the log in procedure on Cursor official web site.
+Some buttons are not directly clickable in the UI. **Log in** button is part of those, to use these buttons you will need to copy the link (right click on them then copy) and open them in a new tab.
+Then follow the log in procedure on Cursor official web site in this **Log in** button example.

 ### **• Environment Variables :**